 - didn’t punctuate

-In the case of Archimedes, we should really consider ourselves lucky that anything has survived at all; his words, numbers, and diagrams, written on parchment scrolls in the third century BC, have come to us after being copied and re-copied a large number of times.
-With each new copy, new errors were almost invariably introduced by a scribe – like children playing a game of telephone.
+In the case of Archimedes, we should consider ourselves lucky that anything has survived at all; his words, numbers, and diagrams, written on parchment scrolls in the third century BC, have come to us after being copied and re-copied a large number of times.
+With each new copy, errors were almost invariably introduced by a scribe – like children playing a game of telephone.

 When someone first had the bright idea of introducing word spacings, scribes copying ancient screeds needed to decide where the spacings should be placed, providing new opportunities to introduce errors.